haimkastner/unitsnet-js/README.md

     -   *The mass fraction is defined as the mass of a constituent divided by the total mass of the mixture.*
 - **MassMomentOfInertia**
     -   *A property of body reflects how its mass is distributed with regard to an axis.*
+- **Molality**
+    -   *Molality is a measure of the amount of solute in a solution relative to a given mass of solvent.*
 - **MolarEnergy**
     -   *Molar energy is the amount of energy stored in 1 mole of a substance.*
 - **MolarEntropy**